Our scholarships are designed to build our leadership, connecting talented people to our rich cultural heritage and legacy.

 14/16 Associate Director

 Missy was appointed as our 2014-2016 Associate Director.
-A chartered accountant and business advisor with 18 years experience nationally and internationally, she has been recently asspointed to Te Huari Tika Trust – the Maori Radio Spectrum entity.
+A chartered accountant and business advisor with 18 years experience nationally and internationally, she has been recently appointed to Te Huari Tika Trust – the Maori Radio Spectrum entity.
 Missy is a Director at KPMG in Christchurch.
-She will spend her first year on the Kono Board and her second year on the Wakatū Board.
+She spent her first year on the Kono Board and her second year on the Wakatū Board.

 13/14 Associate Director

-Jim comes to the Board with extensive knowledge and experience of the seafood and agricultural industries.
+Jim came to the Board with extensive knowledge and experience of the seafood and agricultural industries.
 He is currently CEO of a biological fertiliser company that focuses on improving the productivity of the land, while not only preserving but enhancing the environment.
-Jim resides in the rural town of Dannevirke with his wife Lee and teenage daughter Jamie and is of Te Ātiawa descent.
+Jim resides in the rural town of Dannevirke and is of Te Ātiawa descent.

 Activities are marae-based and include an outdoor component in the Abel Tasman National Park.
-They include:
+Activities include: